 RDNs are dieticians who have advanced degrees and have more training than regular nutritionists.
 They take continuing education courses and should know the most current information on food and nutrition sciences.
 If you suspect your diet is to blame for your IBS symptoms, an RDN can help you find relief.

-She may ask you to keep a food diary to pinpoint the foods that may trigger your symptoms.
+They may ask you to keep a food diary to pinpoint the foods that may trigger your symptoms.
 The diary may help rule out foods that you thought were causing you trouble.
-An RDN may gradually add fiber to your diet.
+RDNs may gradually add fiber to your diet.
 That may help food move at a more normal speed through your digestive tract.
 Adding too much fiber too quickly can cause problems.
-But an RDN should know the right pace for you.
+But RDNs should know the right pace for you.

 - Anti-diarrheal medication

 - Fiber supplements for constipation

 - Drugs to reduce muscle spasms in your bowels to reduce bathroom visits

 - Drugs to curb stomach pain or bloating

 - Antidepressants, which at low doses may ease digestive tract pain

 Many people who have IBS also have a lot of stress or anxiety and are more likely to be depressed.
 Getting rid of stress can often ease your IBS symptoms.
 For this reason, your doctor may suggest you see a mental health therapist.
 A talk therapist can teach you the best ways to handle stress when IBS symptoms crop up.
 Your doctor also may recommend you see an RDN.